 Tenant Fit-up

-- This steam is intended to support the cost of construction for tenant fit-ups of new businesses into existing properties.
+- This stream is intended to support the cost of construction for tenant fit-ups of new businesses into existing properties.

 - Projects may receive a grant of up to 50% of eligible project costs to a maximum of $50,000 upon project completion.